 Skip to main content

-The Weitzman National Museum of American Jewish History, one of Philadelphia’s major cultural institutions, welcomes internship applications for summer 2024.
-For students interested in museums and/or history, this will be an excellent opportunity to experience how a major national museum operates up close.
-The Museum offers internships in its curatorial, education, public program, development, and communications/marketing departments.
+The Weitzman National Museum of American Jewish History, one of Philadelphia’s major cultural institutions, welcomes internship applications for summer 2025.
+For students interested in museums, history, and/or cultural arts spaces this will be an excellent opportunity to experience how a national museum and cultural institution operates up close.
+The Weitzman offers internships across its curatorial, education, public program, development, and communications/marketing departments.

-This internship encompasses exposure to diverse museum departments, from curatorial and education to marketing and development.
+These internships encompass exposures to a wide range of museum departments, from curatorial and education to public programs, marketing and development.
 Additionally, the intern will receive personalized mentoring tailored to their career objectives.

 Benefits and skills derived from this internship: